 - Protein Shakes and Supplements: Plant proteins are commonly used in shakes as a dietary supplement to increase protein intake, especially for vegans and vegetarians.

-- Complement in Plant-Based Diets: They are essential for those who follow plant-based diets, ensuring an adequate protein intake without the need for animal products.
+- Complement in Plant-Based Diets: Essential for those following plant-based diets, ensuring adequate protein intake without animal products.

-- Healthy Cooking and Baking: Vegetable proteins can be added to recipes such as pancakes, muffins, breads and energy bars, to increase protein content in a healthy way.
+- Healthy Cooking and Baking: Plant proteins can be added to recipes such as pancakes, muffins, bread, and energy bars to increase protein content in a healthy way.

-- Meat Substitutes: Some plant proteins, such as soy (in the form of tofu or tempeh), are used as alternatives to meat, providing a similar texture with a high protein content.
+- Meat Substitutes: Some plant proteins, like soy (in the form of tofu or tempeh), are used as meat alternatives, providing a similar texture with high protein content.

-- Foods for Athletes: Athletes and active people use plant proteins for muscle recovery and growth, especially when they seek to avoid animal products or have food allergies.
+- Sports Nutrition: Athletes and active individuals use plant proteins for recovery and muscle growth, especially when looking to avoid animal products or have food allergies.

-Vegetable proteins offer a nutritious and sustainable alternative to animal proteins, adapting to various dietary needs and contributing to a more balanced and environmentally friendly diet.
+Plant proteins offer a nutritious and sustainable alternative to animal proteins, meeting various dietary needs and contributing to a more balanced and environmentally friendly diet.

-Egg protein is primarily obtained from egg whites, although some versions may include the yolk to take advantage of its nutritional content.
-It is a high-quality and complete protein, which means that it contains all the essential amino acids that the body needs for the maintenance and growth of tissues.
+Egg protein is obtained primarily from egg whites, although some versions may include the yolk to take advantage of its nutritional content.
+It is a high-quality and complete protein, meaning it contains all the essential amino acids that the body needs for tissue maintenance and growth.

 Egg protein has a particularly favorable amino acid profile, with a high concentration of leucine, a key amino acid for muscle protein synthesis.

 Egg protein is considered one of the best protein sources due to its high bioavailability and digestibility.
-It is a popular choice for people looking for an effective, lactose-free protein source.
+It is a popular option for people looking for an effective, lactose-free protein source.

-- High Digestibility: Egg protein is digested and absorbed efficiently, maximizing the availability of amino acids to the body.
+- High Digestibility: Egg protein is efficiently digested and absorbed, maximizing amino acid availability for the body.

-- Low Fat and Carbohydrate: Egg whites, which are the base of most egg protein supplements, are virtually fat and carbohydrate free, making them ideal for low-calorie diets or for those looking for a source of pure protein.
+- Low in Fat and Carbohydrates: Egg whites, which are the base of most egg protein supplements, are virtually free of fat and carbohydrates, making them ideal for low-calorie diets or those seeking a pure protein source.

-- Promotes Satiety: Like other protein sources, egg protein helps increase feelings of satiety, which may be beneficial for weight management.
+- Promotes Satiety: Like other protein sources, egg protein helps increase feelings of fullness, which can be beneficial for weight control.

-- Cardiovascular Health Benefits: Being low in cholesterol (when based only on egg whites) and rich in nutrients such as riboflavin and vitamin B12, it can support cardiovascular health.
+- Benefits for Cardiovascular Health: Being low in cholesterol (when based solely on egg whites) and rich in nutrients such as riboflavin and vitamin B12, it can support cardiovascular health.

 Common Uses